PART 19.00 (Amended) - Lake County Residential Real Estate

 B. During Housing Counseling, the Homeowner shall complete a Program Application Packet.

-A. A Mediation Conference shall be scheduled no sooner than 7 and no later than 35 days from the date the Agency notifies the Coordinator the case is ready for mediation.
+A. A Mediation Conference shall be scheduled no later than 35 days from the date the Coordinator receives the Plaintiff’s Checklist.

 B. The Homeowner, the Homeowner’s Attorney, if any, and the Lender’s attorney shall attend the Mediation Conference in person.
 A representative of the Lender with authority to settle the case shall participate in person or by phone.